Horbenkodev/hugo-blog/content/posts/machine-learning-in-oil-and-gas-industry-benefits-and-use-cases/index.md

         <td>ML systems rely on statistical models.</td>
     </tr>
 </table>

+As you can understand from our explanation, artificial intelligence is the broader concept, while machine learning is a branch of AI.

 {{< advert_with_cta title="Interested in AI implementation?" description="Contact us and get a consultation from top AI experts" button="Book a consultation" >}}